Income Tax Implications of Home Ownership

 The income tax laws provide special breaks for homeowners.
 These breaks are in the form of tax deductions for mortgage interest and property taxes and preferential treatment of gains when the home is sold.
 As always, you may want to consult with your tax advisor to get a complete understanding of how tax laws may apply to your situation.

 Benefits from deductions

 Many taxpayers find that the interest on their mortgage and the annual property taxes they pay are large enough to enable them to itemize their deductions instead of using what is commonly referred to as the "standard deduction."
-The "standard deduction" for single filers on their 2017 tax returns is $6,350 and $12,700 for joint filers.
-For many homeowners, their interest and property taxes exceed those amounts.
+However, beginning in 2018, the deductions for some mortgage interest and state and local taxes are limited.
+The "standard deduction" for single filers on their 2018 tax returns is $12,000 and $24,000 for joint filers.
+For many homeowners, the deductions allowed for their interest and property taxes exceed those amounts.

 Be sure to keep track of when you pay your property taxes.
 Some areas have due dates close to the end of the year and you must have paid the tax before December 31st to get the deduction.

 Another way some homeowners are able to get additional deductions is through the use of home equity loans.
 Since the interest paid on a home equity loan qualifies as a deduction, you may want to consider a home equity loan as a source of funds to pay off credit card debt, where the interest is not deductible.
 In addition, the interest rate will probably be lower.

 Benefits on the sale of your home

 The law now generally allows a married couple filing a joint tax return to exclude up to $500,000 of gains on the sale of their home.
 For single return filers the limit is $250,000.
 You must have lived in the home as your principle residence for at least two of the five years before the sale.
 You can claim this benefit every two years.
 There are some special rules if you do not meet that requirement for job changes or health reasons.
 Consult your tax advisor for more details.